nbertagnolli/nbertagnolli.github.io/_posts/2018-01-28-5-minute-deep-learning-ios-app.md

 to do this, now there are quite a few more.
 I'd like to add to the space with a maximally efficient minimal working example.
 We're going to build a deep learning iOS app which classifies CIFAR10 in 5 minutes.
-If you'd like to see a live code demonstration of this tutorial please checkout my youtube video.
+If you'd like to see a live code demonstration of this tutorial please checkout my <a href="https://www.youtube.com/watch?v=zd90QRTzcvI">youtube video</a>.

 ## **Installs**